Effect of Population Imbalance on Vortex Mass in Superfluid Fermi Gases: Vortex mass in the effective field theory framework

 An advantage of this approach is that it can be used together with any model that can predict the radial dependence of the superfluid and normal densities, for example BdG theory.
 We will make use of an effective field theory (EFT) with imaginary-time action

 where $\Phi = |\Phi| e^{iS}$ is the complex Bardeen--Cooper--Schlieffer (BCS) order parameter.
-The coefficients appearing in the action can be computed as a function of the scattering length $a_s$, the temperature $k_BT = \beta^{-1}$, the bulk order parameter $\Delta$, the average chemical potential $\mu = \frac{1}{2} (\mu_\uparrow + \mu_\downarrow)$ and the imbalance chemical potential $\zeta = \frac{1}{2}(\mu_\uparrow-\mu_\downarrow)$ using the expressions given in Appendix \ref{app:eft}.
+The coefficients appearing in the action can be computed as a function of the scattering length $a_s$, the temperature $k_BT = \beta^{-1}$, the bulk order parameter $\Delta$, the average chemical potential $\mu = \frac{1}{2} (\mu_\uparrow + \mu_\downarrow)$ and the imbalance chemical potential $\zeta = \frac{1}{2}(\mu_\uparrow-\mu_\downarrow)$ using the expressions given in Appendix B of Ref.~\citep{levrouw2025pra}.
 The coefficients $D(|\Phi|^2)$ and $\Omega_{sp}(|\Phi|^2)$ are in addition dependent on the local order parameter.
 We use the imbalance chemical potential as the parameter that characterizes the population imbalance in the system.
 This can be seen as an effective Zeeman field for the pseudospin.
 We then compute, using Fermi units, the average chemical potential $\mu/E_F$ and the bulk order parameter $\Delta/E_F$ as a function of $k_F a_s$, $T/T_F$ and $\zeta/E_F$ using the mean-field equations for the spatially uniform case, which we review in Appendix \ref{app:imbalance}.
 There we also show the mean-field phase diagram, consisting of superfluid and normal phases, as well as a region with phase separation.
 At temperature zero, the superfluid phase is for the most part unpolarized, leading to a perfectly-paired BCS superfluid.
 However, at interaction strengths $(k_F a_s)^{-1} > 1$, there also exists a spin-polarized superfluid state \citep{sheehy2006, parish2007, radzihovsky2010}.
 However, to investigate the stability of this phase, beyond-mean field effects would have to be included.
 Additionally, the Fulde--Ferrell--Larkin--Ovchinnikov (FFLO) phase has been proposed \citep{fulde1964, larkin1965}.
 At the mean-field level, however, it occupies only a very small region of the phase diagram and has not yet been observed experimentally.
 In light of these subtleties, we restrict our zero-temperature analysis to the unpolarized superfluid phase.
 We denote the corresponding critical imbalance chemical potential by $\zeta_c$.
+The mean-field equation of state is chosen for simplicity, but may be replaced by a different equation of state such as the Gaussian pair fluctuation (GPF) equation of state \citep{nozieres1985, hu2006}, which was already applied to imbalanced Fermi gases \cite{parish2007, klimin2012}.